5/11/2020

 Rod

-Yeah.
-And this is Rod again.
-I think in the across the customer segments, we alluded to it earlier, certainly in the residential segment, the stay at home orders have certainly driven the expected experience of high usage per customer in that segment.
-A lot of variability across the commercial customer segments, as Drew alluded to, what we saw in schools and restaurants, movie theaters and churches experiencing the brunt of the near term demand erosion.
-In the industrial sector, we've been in constant communication aside from the AMI data that we're tracking on a day to day basis.
+Yeah, and this is Rod again.
+I think across the customer segments, we alluded to it earlier, certainly in the residential segment, the stay-at-home orders have have certainly driven the expected experience of high usage per customer in that segment.
+A lot of variability across the commercial customer segments, as Drew alluded to, where we saw schools and restaurants, movie theaters and churches experiencing the brunt of the near-term demand erosion.
+In the industrial sector, we've been in constant communication, aside from the AMI data, that we're tracking on a day-to-day basis.
 We've been in constant communication with those larger industrial customers around their respective outlooks.
 We're paying as much attention to the various components of their value chain as perhaps they might.
-And they've given us a road of comfort that the data we're receiving from AMI is supportive of our point of view that that about approximately 10% demand erosion that we're experiencing in the last several weeks is likely to be stable until such time as the economy recovers.
-Certainly in the refining in primary metals segment, we expected those segments to be harder hit in driving some of the downturn and that's played out in a way that we expected.
-And I say that with all of the uncertainty that still remains around the timing of the economic recovery relative to our ability to get testing and tracing and things of that nature.
-And so the engagement in addition to the AMI data, the engagement with customers has really reinforced what we're seeing.
-And certainly it plays out differently from state to state, but the significant presence of our industrial base is in Louisiana and Texas.
+And they've given us relative comfort that the data we're receiving from AMI is supportive of our point of demand erosion that we're experiencing in the last several weeks is likely to be stable until such time as the economy recovers.
+Certainly in the refining in primary metals segment, we expected those segments to be harder hit in driving some of the downturn, and that's played out in a way that we We expect it, and I say that with all of the uncertainty that still remains around the timing of the economic recovery relative to our ability to get testing and tracing and things of that nature.
+And so the engagement, in addition to the AMI data, the engagement with customers has really reinforced what we're seeing.
+And certainly it plays out differently from state to state.
+But the significant presence of our industrial base is in Louisiana and Texas.
 And that's where we've seen the lion's share of volatility within that 10% range.

 speaker